There’s lots of noise in the world at the moment. Do you find that you are triggered when someone speaks about health, money or even relationships?

 There are many ways to do this.

-One way for me is by taking myself offline and looking after my own emotions means I can work through my lower vibes and regain my positive exterior.
+One way is by taking myself offline and looking after my own emotions, so I can move through my underlying feelings and regain an inner sense of security or happiness.

 Because what someone thinks of us is non of our business.
 Have you spent years making yourself ill wondering what others think of you?
 I still do at times, hence I have practices that aid me to be present and see the bigger picture.
 These practices help me provide all the things that I need… to be listened to, to belong, to be accepted and so on.
 To feel that love and safety help us learn to self validate ourselves with processes…